fbchan/my-kubernetes-apps/README.md

-# NGINX ingress
+# NGINX Ingress Controller
 This a collection of manifest use to deploy nginx-ingress on Kubernetes environment.
+This configuration manifests are based on the official NGINX documentation located on https://docs.nginx.com/nginx-ingress-controller/overview/